-A.2.1 If AC Power Supplies Are Installed
+A.2.1 If AC Power Supplies are Installed

 Mains AC power disconnect: The AC power cord(s) is considered the mains disconnect for the server and must be readily accessible when installed.
-If the individual server power cord(s) will not be readily accessible for disconnection then you must install an AC power disconnect for the entire rack unit.
+If the individual server power cord(s) will not be readily accessible for disconnection then you are responsible for installing an AC power disconnect for the entire rack unit.
 This main disconnect must be readily accessible, and it must be labeled as controlling power to the entire rack, not just to the server(s).

 Grounding the rack installation: To avoid the potential for an electrical shock hazard, you must include a third wire safety ground conductor with the rack installation.
 If the server power cord is plugged into an AC outlet that is part of the rack, then you must provide proper grounding for the rack itself.
 If the server power cord is plugged into a wall AC outlet, the safety ground conductor in the power cord provides proper grounding only for the server.
 You must provide additional, proper grounding for the rack and other devices installed in it.
-This system is intended for connection to a Common Bonding Network (CBN) as defined by NEBS GR-1089.

-Overcurrent protection: The server is designed for an AC line voltage source with up to 20 amperes of overcurrent protection per cord feed.
-If the power system for the equipment rack is installed on a branch circuit with more than 20 amperes of protection, you must provide supplemental protection for the server.
+Overcurrent protection: The server is designed for an AC line voltage source with up to 20 Amperes of overcurrent protection per cord feed.
+If the power system for the equipment rack is installed on a branch circuit with more than 20 Amperes of protection, you must provide supplemental protection for the server.
 The overall current rating of a configured server is less than 6 amperes.